adnammit/notes/security.md

         * disclosed via URL (accidental sharing of URL by user over social media)
         * leaked via logs
 * common defenses
-    - minimise sensitive data collection
+    - minimize sensitive data collection
         * "if you don't have it, you can't lose it"
         * reduce the window of storage -- get rid of it when you no longer need it
     - apply `https` everywhere
         * it's too easy to insufficiently implement
         * start with it everywhere -- it's not that hard!
     - use strong crypto
+        * salted hashing - SHA-256
+        * encryption for cardholder data: AES-256 (CDS at rest), SQL Server EKM + Townsend Alliance Key Manager
         * use hashing algorithms designed for passwords
         * be very careful with key management